pivot-access-ltd/bma-offline-docs/src/how-to-deploy-physical-machines-6193.md

 <a href="https://discourse.maas.io/uploads/default/original/2X/f/f7e0fb1916bca084de75fc0479bfec3c95adf7b6.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/f/f7e0fb1916bca084de75fc0479bfec3c95adf7b6.png"></a>

 We'll come back to this process when we talk about deployment, a little later on.
-Once deployed, there are a couple of state changes you can effect without releasing the machine:
+Once deployed, there are a couple of minor state changes you can effect without releasing the machine:

 - Once a machine is deployed, you can lock it, if desired, to provide a little extra insurance that it won't accidentally be changed by you -- or anyone.

 - Depending upon the machine's duty cycle, you can also power it on, power it off, or even power-cycle it (to effect a reboot, for example).

+Note that these minor state changes are not shown in the diagram above.
 There are also some exceptional states you can command:

 - For any machine that is ready, allocated, or deployed, you can cycle it through a battery of tests at any time.
 Be aware, of course, that testing causes the machine to be unavailable for normal use for the duration of the text cycle.